MicrosoftDocs/appcenter-docs/docs/sdk/analytics/react-native.md

         > Enable in JavaScript
 ```

-This means that for any information to be sent to App Center (even basic session information), the developer must first enable App Center Analytics inside the app by adding the following line to their code.
+This means that for any information to be sent to App Center (even basic session information), you must first enable App Center Analytics inside the app by adding the following line to their code.

 ```javascript
 await Analytics.setEnabled(true);